 - Proof of identification

 - Proof of change of name

-- Fee, this is normally 10, but may be up to 50 depending on the information you wish to access
+- Fee, may be up to £50 depending on the information you wish to access

 If we have the information you have requested, you will be given a copy of everything you are entitled to receive.
 This may take some time but will be within 40 calendar days.

 Please remember: The only information we can give to you is about you, not about family members, friends, doctors, teachers, social workers and so on.
 If you are requesting social service files and would like to meet with a social worker so that s/he can go over the files with you and explain them we can arrange this for you, so please contact us.

 This information can be sent to you in the post, or you can meet with someone who will share it with you.